eivindfjeldstad/validate/readme.md

 var errors = user.validate(obj);
 ```

-You can also define the schema with an object
+You can also define a schema by passing an object
 ```js
 var user = validate({
   name: { type: 'string', required: true },